-Rhodes Peak is located on the eastern side of Idaho, not far from the Montana border and it is a part of the Shoshone range which is a part of the Bitteroot Mountain Range.(thanks to Tom Lopez for that information which is found in his book which is a must have if you plan to do anything in Idaho) It is the highest point in Clearwater county and as such is sought after by those who seek after county highpoints.
-Despite its relatively low elevation, it is still ranked as one of Idaho's Fifty Finest peaks.
-The closest city of any size is Missoula Montana
+Rhodes Peak is located on the eastern side of Idaho, not far from the Montana border and it is a part of the Shoshone range which is a part of the Bitteroot Mountain Range.(thanks to Tom Lopez for that information which is found in his book which is a must have if you plan to do anything in Idaho) It is the highest point in Clearwater county and as such is sought after by those who seek after county highpoints and peaks with over 2000 feet of prominence.
+It comes in at #39 on the prominence list

 From Missoula, drive south US 93 / 12 until US 12 splits off towards Lolo Pass.
 From the Lolo Pass, it is 12 miles to the Powell Ranger Station where the Lochsa Campground is located nearby (watch for mile marker 162).
 Just prior to that turnoff to the ranger station, the Lochsa Lodge and campground, look for FS 569 on the north side.
 It is also marked as Parachute Hill road , It is just east of the turnoff to Powell CG and guard station.
 Follow FR 569, ignoring spurs on both sides, to Papoose Saddle (7.0 miles).
 Go straight ahead at the Four-way intersection, onto FR 500 westbound, also marked as the Lewis-Clark Speedway as part of the commemoration of the Bi-centinenial.
 This road is narrow and rough in places with few turnouts but in approximately 12 miles, at Cayuse Junction, turn right onto FR 581.
 Continue on FR 581 for another 7 1/4 miles to the saddle at 6,715 feet.
 The road has been suitable for 2WD vehicles to this point.and this is where'd you would park but if you have high clearance and 4WD, go right onto the road that heads up to Blacklead Mtn, the last mile or so up to Blacklead Mountain and park there.
-It took us one and a half hours to get to this point in a 4WD vehicle. (roughly 27 miles from US 12)
+It took us one and a half hours to get to this point in a 4WD vehicle. (roughly 27 miles from US 12.

 Of particular interest is the impact on the roadway aspect.
 Please take the time to study the PDF brochure

 No permits were required to park or to access the wilderness area.
-Check out this web site for more information on

 the Clearwater National forest including phone numbers.